philipp-baumann/leaf-starch-spc/README.md

 R Docker tutorial](https://ropenscilabs.github.io/r-docker-tutorial/)
 that explains the motivation and basics of using Docker for reproducible research.
 However, you can also just follow the steps outlined below.
+The only caveat at the moment is that the Docker image is a bit large (make sure you maybe have 150GB of disk space).
+I currently don’t know the reason for this.

 A `Dockerfile` is a text file that contains a recipe to build an image with a layered approach.
 A docker container is a running instance of an